armandwipangestu/velora/README.md

 docker run --rm -p 3000:3000 ghcr.io/armandwipangestu/nextjs-velite-blog-template:latest
 ```

+## Roadmap

+The following are the features I want to achieve or are under development:

+- [ ] Rehype transformers for diff notation

+See the [open issues](https://github.com/armandwipangestu/nextjs-velite-blog-template/issues) for a list of proposed features (and known issues).

 ## Credis

 Much of the design of this project is taken from shadcn in his projects, such as [shadcn/ui](https://ui.shadcn.com/) and [Taxonomy](https://tx.shadcn.com/).